 Swimmer’s Hair: The real cause.

-Of course exposure to chlorine causes swimmer’s hair, but why?
-Chlorinated pools are slightly alkaline, but hair in its natural state is slightly acidic.
+The answer is: Chlorinated pools are slightly alkaline, but hair in its natural state is slightly acidic.
 After extended exposure to chlorine, the hair cuticle lifts and chlorine then bonds to the hair shaft.
 The chlorine dries the natural oil in your hair.

 This combination is what damages your hair.
 This leaves your hair dull, dry, crunchy and brittle–otherwise known as swimmer’s hair.

-Is your hair green?
+Is your hair green from swimming?

 If you have blonde hair, your hair may have a green tint.
 This greenish color is not from the chlorine exactly.
 The chlorine oxidizes copper in the water.
 Why does copper turn your hair green?

 Copper pipes aren’t the only culprit leaching copper into swimming pools.
 Algaecides, used to keep algae from growing in the pool, also contribute to the problem.